alopez/alopez.github.com/join.md

 Our department rarely admit students directly to an MPhil or MScR degree, except as part of a [1+3 CDT programme](https://www.ed.ac.uk/informatics/postgraduate/cdts).

-## Self-funded students

-If you have full funding from a fellowship that will pay for your tuition and a living stipend, that's great!
-The purpose of your fellowship is to enable you to pursue your intellectual interests, and if we have interests in common, I'm happy to discuss them with you.
-Having a fellowship makes admissions easier because it isn't contingent on funding, but it is still crucial that we have mutual research interests.

-I do not take self-funded PhD students who pay out of their own pockets.
-This would be unethical on at least two counts: (1) it gives unequal access; and (2) the university benefits from the labor of PhD students through their research and publications, and PhD students should be paid for this.

-Practically, this means that we only offer admission to students we can fund, or who are able to obtain a fellowship.
-I am acutely aware that this means that I can't work with many good applicants, but I will not make exceptions.

 ## Current students in Edinburgh